Tag: http://schemas.google.com/blogger/2008/kind#post

 Their Eyes Were Watching God

 There I was, sitting on the floor in the backroom of the Oxfam shop, sorting and pricing books, when I came across a well-thumbed copy of Their Eyes Were Watching God, by Zora Neale Hurston.
-I’d never come across the… Continue reading
+I’d never come across the author before, but it was a Virago Modern Classic, with an eye-catching painting on the…

 -